joppuyo/customizer-disabler/readme.txt

 * The automated tests also ensure that the plugin works in PHP 7 and 8.
 The original plugin was only tested with PHP 5.
 * Customizer Remove All Parts was removed from the plugin directory due to being "unused", presumably since it hasn't been updated in 5 years.
 Disable Customizer is available in the plugin directory so it can be easily installed and kept up to date

 In the process, I've dropped support for old versions of WordPress and PHP.
 I would have liked the continue supporting these but supporting a very wide range of WordPress and PHP versions becomes increasingly difficult.
 The upside is that since the tests are automated, I can be very certain that the versions claim to be supported are actually so.
-According to [wordpress.org statistics](https://wordpress.org/about/stats/) WordPress 5.0 and PHP 7 should cover around 90% users.
+According to [wordpress.org statistics](https://wordpress.org/about/stats/) WordPress 5.0 and PHP 7 should cover around 90% of WordPress users.

 ## Installation